jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 > This plugin implements the Cordova 3.6 Whitelist policy for Cordova 4.0.

 If you implemented the whitelist system for Android before `15 Apr 2015`, then you can still use this system.
 As of that date, the new `whitelist` plugin is available and it runs with a different set of rules.
-While the `legacy-whitelist` is currently supported, you are \*strongly\* recommended to move to the `whitelist` plugin.
+While the `legacy-whitelist` is currently supported, you are \*strongly\* encouraged to move to the `whitelist` plugin.

 [`whitelist`](https://www.npmjs.com/package/cordova-plugin-whitelist)